CarolinaAbdu-psr/compare_cases/readme.md

 # v1.5 (15/12)
 - Compare the columns names of dataframes to check which collumns are common in both dataframes
 - Compare each column of common collumns of dataframes
+- Fixed the static problem of static properties with dimensions

+# v1.6
+- Add logging file (log.txt)

 ## To do list
 - Check elements that doesn't have code